STAT-31015-Winter-2021/Git-Tutorial/README.md

 <img src="https://www.dropbox.com/s/60bvy14i84tu202/Capture6.PNG?raw=1" width="1000"/>

-**Check**: `git clone git@github.com:caam37830/test-assignment-richardzhu.git` will copy over the entire contents of the repo to a directory called `test-assignment-richardzhu` in whichever directory you call it in.
-As an example, suppose I run `cd ~/caam37830` and run `git clone git@github.com:caam37830/test-assignment-richardzhu.git`.
-I should have the directory `~/caam37830/test-assignment-richardzhu` containing all the homework files.
+**Check**: `git@github.com:STAT-31015-Winter-2021/Yian.git` will copy over the entire contents of the repo to a directory in whichever directory you call it in.

 ### Tracking the changes and submitting your assignments

-Each assignment will have a `README.md` file detailing what you need to do to complete the assignment.
-After you clone the repository, you can make and test your changes locally.
+After you clone the repository, you can make changes locally.
+Now you can create new folders under the local repository and drag your code into the correspnding folders.
 After you've made changes to the files and are satisfied with your work, run `git status`.
 It should output a list of tracked files that you modified, but haven't yet been *committed*, like so:

 ```bash
 On branch master